 On June 25, 1876, General George Armstrong Custer charged into battle with the US Seventh Cavalry for what would be a disastrous engagement.
 An estimated 268 US soldiers were killed, and on the Sioux, Cheyenne, and Arapaho side dozens of men, as well as women and children, perished as well.
 Two days after the Battle of the Little Bighorn, the US Army surveyed the battlefield and found only one thing living among the carnage: a horse named Comanche.

 Comanche had already proved himself a brave and rugged horse in previous battles, having suffered war wounds in his military career.
-Yet he was discovered barely standing, with seven bullet wounds.
+Yet he was discovered barely standing, with seven bullet hits.
 But he had survived, and recovered enough to live until 1891 at Fort Riley in Kansas, where he was retired as a mascot and lived until the age of 29.

 After he passed away, the famous equine survivor was preserved in taxidermy just in time to be displayed at the 1893 Chicago World's Fair.
 After that he returned permanently to Kansas where he is on display at the University of Kansas Natural History Museum.